yanghuikang/Landsat-LAI/data/README.md

     cat LAI_train_sample_CONUS_v0.1.1_part.* > LAI_train_sample_CONUS_v0.1.1_all.zip

-Then unzip the single zip, will result in a 370MB csv file.
+Then unzip the single zip, and the result will be a 370MB csv file.

     unzip LAI_train_sample_CONUS_v0.1.1_all.zip